knative/docs/docs/developer/eventing/event-delivery.md

 ### Channel support

-The table below summarizes what delivery parameters are supported for each Channel implementation.
+The following table summarizes which delivery parameters are supported for each Channel implementation.

 | Channel Type | Supported Delivery Parameters |
 | - | - |